 The CZC between two bidding zones is an example of a scarce resource which has to be allocated in an economically efficient way.
 The CZC allocated to the SDAC decrease the available CZC for balancing capacity (BC) and vice versa.
 In other words, allocation of CZC to one market increases its welfare but decreases the welfare of the second one and vice versa.
-The DA and BC markets therefore bilaterally compete for the available CZC for the timeframe of D-1.
+The DA and BC markets therefore bilaterally compete for available CZC during a certain timeframe.
 By establishing a method for allocating CZC, the equal treatment of both markets shall be ensured.

-The market-based allocation process implies CZCA for the balancing capacity market between W-1 and D-1 for the 24 hours day D together with the Contracting of balancing capacity.

-Energy supply and demand bids, together with balancing capacity bids, therefore compete for the available CZC for day D.
+The economic efficiency allocation process implies CZCA for the balancing capacity market before W-1.
+Forecasted energy supply and demand bids, together with forecasted standard balancing capacity bids, therefore compete at the same time for the available CZC for a certain day.